haxtheweb/unbundled-webcomponents/README.md

 ## Tools in here
 This has a configuration of polymer.json, a format used by the polymer CLI in order to create 2 builds of your assets.
 - es6+ - This is labeled es6 but is running es8 capable build which all Evergreen browsers support.
-- es5-amd - compiled to work on IE11, older versions of Edge, Firefox and Safari

 ### Polymer?
 We don't want no stinkin..
 This uses the polymer CLI for the time being.
 Once other plugins are written to do in-place, unbundled file building we'll update but for now it does a great job and has no requirement on using polymer in your project as it's just for commandline.